MOEAFramework/MOEAFramework/docs/sensitivityAnalysis.md

 > Hadka, D. and Reed, P.  "Diagnostic Assessment of Search Controls and Failure Modes in Many-Objective
 > Evolutionary Optimization."
 Evolutionary Computation, 20(3):423-452, 2012.

-This document demonstrates how to perform a sensitivity analysis study.
-The overall process is depicted below:
+This document demonstrates the basics of performing a sensitivity analysis study on a single algorithm and problem.
+The steps we will perform are depicted below:

 ```mermaid
 graph LR